 \subsection{Designing Systems for Failure Modes}

-As AI systems get deployed in public-facing technologies, it is understandable that they may not have the ability to satisfactorily fulfil a user's request.
-In the context of cultural representation, a system may encounter a user's request requiring it to represent a culture that is beyond its current capabilities.
-Among other reasons, this could happen because the user's request is ambiguous, the model does not have the requisite parametric knowledge, or there is more than one ways to fulfil the request.
-Unless the system is specifically designed to handle such situations, it may fall in one of two failure modes: (1) It generates generic text which does not include any specific cultural elements (no-representation), or (2) hallucinates information about the culture and generates text that is rife with inaccuracies around cultural elements (misrepresentations).
-Based on our findings (\S\ref{sec:data-collection-findings}), while Llama3.3-70B generated fewer misrepresentations per story, it also had low CSI counts in the stories to begin with.
+We find that LLMs fall in one of two failure modes: (1) generating generic text which does not include any specific cultural elements (no-representation), or (2) hallucinating information about the culture and generating text that is rife with inaccuracies around cultural elements (misrepresentations).
+Specifically, our findings (\S\ref{sec:data-collection-findings}) indicate that while Llama3.3-70B generated fewer misrepresentations per story, it also had low CSI counts in the stories to begin with.
 This indicates that Llama3.3-70B might be generating generic stories that do not incorporate enough cultural nuance.
 On the other hand, Qwen3-32B and Aya-32B generate high number of CSIs in the stories but also have a larger number of misrepresentations per story.
-In other words, we could think of Llama3.3-70B being prone to the failure mode of no-representation, while Qwen3-32B and Aya-32B as being prone to the failure mode of misrepresentation.
+In other words, we could think of Llama3.3-70B is prone to the failure mode of no-representation, while Qwen3-32B and Aya-32B are prone to misrepresentation.
 Neither misrepresentation nor no-representation is an ideal outcome.
-In fact, the participants we engaged with indicated that the result of both these failure modes is---be it inaccuracies in cultural elements or oversimplification of cultural elements---dissatisfying.
-Thus, we argue that AI systems must be thoughtfully designed to handle situations where the system encounters requests that may be underspecified, subjective, cannot be fulfilled based on the parametric or external knowledge that the system can access.
+In fact, the participants we engaged with indicated that the result of both these failure modes ---be it inaccuracies in cultural elements or oversimplification of cultural elements---is dissatisfying.